daos-stack/daos/doc/debugging.md

 ## Priority Logging

-All macros which output logs have a priority level, shown in decending order below.
+All macros which output logs have a priority level, shown in descending order below.
 - D_FATAL(fmt, ...)
 FATAL
 - D_CRIT(fmt, ...)
 CRIT